Office of Student Records

 - Online registration remains open until the Friday before classes begin.
 Students can drop/add classes on their own throughout this time frame in CampusPortal.

 - At the beginning of the semester, students can continue to add and drop classes before their schedule is finalized.
 To do this, you must complete a drop/add slip, acquire any necessary signatures, and submit it to the Office of Student Records.

 - After the deadline to drop/add, you will not be able to add a course (unless by appeal), and any course you drop will be considered a withdrawal from the course and will show up on your transcript with a grade of "W." The deadline to drop courses with a "W" grade is typically after midterms.

 - To withdraw from a course, complete a drop/add slip.
 Signatures/initials are required to withdraw from a course after the drop/add deadline.
 Do not complete the academic withdrawal form unless you want to drop all of your classes and withdraw from the College.

 - Please check the academic calendar to confirm actual dates and deadlines.

 Stay on Track

 Keep an eye on your graduation goals.
-Learn about degree and departmental requirements in the appropriate college catalog.
-Check progress toward your degree with the degree progress audit tool in CampusPortal and take advantage of academic advising.
+Learn about degree and departmental requirements in the appropriate course catalog.
+Work closely with your academic advisor and track progress toward your degree with core curriculum and program requirement advising worksheets.

 Still have questions?
 Come by the Office of Student Records in Eaton Hall, call us at 406.657.1030, or email us at StudentRecords@rocky.edu.